tedim52/DiscJockey/README.md

 To use:

-1) Create a conda environment using requirements.txt file on your computer.
+1) Create a conda environment using requirements.txt file on your computer and fork this repo.
 2) Run main.py.
 3) Get your party playlist id and give it to the DJ.
 Tog get a playlist id, navigate to your desired party playlist on spotify and copying the last part of the url.
 For example my party playlist id looks like: 4RdNpG06Gzma4AuvfES6QR?si=PhZD_sK5T5C2kxkhQH9-lQ